qyang-nj/llios/macho_parser/docs/LC_dylib.md

 };
 ```

-The only meaningful thing that `LC_RPATH` has is a filepath.
-Dynamic linker will use that to replace `@rpath` in the dylib install name to search the dylib file.
-We can pass multiple `-rpath <path>` to the static linker, and each one results in a `LC_RPATH` is the final binary.
+The most important field of `LC_RPATH` is the file path, which is used to replace `@rpath` in the dylib install name.
+We can pass multiple `-rpath <path>` to the static linker, and each one results in a `LC_RPATH` load command in the final binary.
+For example, the `foo.dylib` has install name "@rpath/foo.dylib" and the binary has two rpaths,  "/path/to/a/" and "/path/to/b/".
+At launch time, `dyld` looks for `foo.dylib` at "/path/to/a/" first, then "/path/to/b/".

+Using `@rpath` and `LC_RPATH` together enables the user to put the dylibs virtually anywhere.